 Buffer into which \$NUMUTC writes the converted date and time.
-The timbuf argument is the 32-bit address (on VAX systems) or the 32- or 64-bit address (on Alpha and I64 systems) of a 13-word structure containing time, inaccuracy of time, and time differential factor.
+The timbuf argument is the 32- or 64-bit address (on Alpha and Integrity server systems) of a 13-word structure containing time, inaccuracy of time, and time differential factor.
 The time differential factor encoded in the 128-bit buffer is used to convert the UTC to its numerical components.
 Negative values in the inaccuracy field indicate an infinite inaccuracy.